Tera-MIND: Tera-scale mouse brain simulation via spatial mRNA-guided diffusion: INTRODUCTION

 Recently, a network of researchers~\cite{yao2023high,zhang2023molecularly,langlieb2023molecular,shi2023spatial} has reached a groundbreaking milestone by charting the first complete cellular atlas of the adult mouse brain, the most extensively studied animal model in neuroscience.
 Using advanced spatial transcriptomics methods~\cite{bressan2023dawn,moses2022museum,chen2015spatially} capable of profiling molecularly defined brain anatomy and morphology at sub-cellular resolution, the collective studies established foundational resources and datasets, providing an unprecedented framework for systematically exploring the molecular-driven spatial organization of the mammalian brain.
 Consequently, this landmark achievement opens the door for next-generation investigations into intricate brain functions characterized by exceptional spatial complexity.
 However, these tera-scale volumetric datasets, including spatial molecular data (\textit{e.g.,} mRNA readouts acting as proxies for gene expression) and paired morphological bioimages, pose substantial computational challenges~\cite{wu2024towards} for \textit{in-silico} modeling of the mouse brain.
 Integrating spatial gene expression with 3D brain morphology to uncover functional relationships at whole organ scale remains an open challenge.

 Meanwhile, generative artificial intelligence (GenAI) has emerged as a transformative tool for automating visual content creation and manipulation~\cite{cao2024survey,zeng2024dawn}.
 Given a text prompt that describes the desired visual content, GenAI models~\cite{goodfellow2014generative,ho2020denoising} are able to produce highly realistic images and videos~\cite{rombach2022high,peebles2023scalable} with remarkable efficiency.
 In biomedical research, the applications of GenAI have gained domain-specific recognition in various areas such as digital histopathology~\cite{alajaji2023generative}, drug screening~\cite{wu2024gilea,lamiable2023revealing}, and molecule design~\cite{cao2024survey}.
 However, the direct application of existing GenAI methods to whole organ simulation has currently remained infeasible due to technological limitations.
 Developed upon the framework of Generative Adversarial Nets (GAN)~\cite{goodfellow2014generative}, the GigaGAN~\cite{kang2023scaling} model was trained on 96-128 A100 GPUs to synthesize $4,096 \times 4,096$ color images.
 Using up to 6,144 H100 GPUs, Movie Gen~\cite{polyak2024movie}, a diffusion-based model~\cite{ho2020denoising}, achieved video generation results with $1,092 \times 1,080 \times 256$ spatial-temporal resolution.
-In comparison, even after image registration and quality control, the mouse brain atlas remains at tera-scale volume, consisting of 100 whole slide images (WSIs; $0.108 \mu m/\mathrm{pixel}$) paired with size-matched gene expression arrays, each with a spatial resolution of $73,216 \times 105,984$.
-This immense data scale of WSIs (\textit{e.g.,} $73,216 \times 105,984 \times 100 = 0.77\times 10^{12}$ voxels) as well as gene expression arrays significantly amplifies the computational demands associated with GenAI modeling of a virtual mouse brain.
+By contrast, each whole slide image (WSI; $0.108 \mu m/\mathrm{pixel}$) of the quality-controlled mouse brain atlas has a spatial resolution of $73,216 \times 105,984$.
+Consequently, stacking 50 slices of these DAPI (4',6-diamidino-2-phenylindole) and PolyT-stained (total mRNA signals) WSIs results in $0.77\times 10^{12}$ voxels in total.
+This immense data scale of WSIs and paired gene expression arrays significantly intensifies the computational demands associated with GenAI modeling of a virtual mouse brain.